RRisto/learning/readme.txt

-## Stuff for learning neural networks
+## Stuff for learning various stuff